European Social Forum: First ESF

-In fact, the European Social Forum, which occupied the historical Fortezza da Basso and other conference buildings with its 60.000 delegates, did not provoke any incidents.
-It ended with a huge demonstration against the war, which the organizers claimed included the participation of 1,000,000 people.
+Ultimately, the EFS, which took place at the historical Fortezza da Basso and attracted 60,000 delegates, proceeded smoothly and did not provoke any incidents.
+The EFS ended with a huge demonstration against the war, which the organizers reported was attended by 1,000,000 people.
 The debate on peace and pacifism considered the most important debate ion the session, although the program of the Forum included a large spectrum of issues: (immigration, European Union's constitution, the Tobin Tax and many others).
 Gino Strada, president of Emergency, the Italian association that helps civil victims of armed conflicts, and a leader of the pacifist movement, was one of the most popular orators.
 Some large NGOs such as Amnesty International joined the ESF, together with more radical groups such as ATTAC and the left-wing parliamentarians.
 At the end of the meeting, even pro-globalists such as the then president of the European Commission Romano Prodi showed sympathy for the moderation of the movement and for its pacifist stance.

 A network of volunteer translators, Babels, was set up to interpret the event into the various languages of the people attending.